SardarPiash/Movie_rent/README.md

 ## How to Run the Application

-1. Clone the repository to your local machine.
+1.Clone this repository to your local machine: git clone https://github.com/SardarPiash/Movie_rent

-2. Navigate to the project directory.
+2.Navigate to the project directory: cd Movie_rent

-3. Run `npm install` to install the dependencies.
-4. Run `npm start` to start the development server.
-5. Open your browser and go to `http://localhost:3000` to view the application.
+3.npm install

+4.npm run dev

 ## Live Demo